-If you use a SCEP server for your certificate management, you can create SCEP profiles on the Cortado server.
+If you use a SCEP server for your certificate management, you can create SCEP profiles here.
 Using these profiles, the users’ mobile devices can automatically request client certificates (SSL) from the SCEP server.
 These are then loaded onto the devices.
 This ensures that only devices with matching client certificates can log in to the corporate Wi-Fi or onto the exchange server.
 You can then select the SCEP profiles in the Exchange or Wi-Fi profiles.

 - First proceed as described here.

 - Then select SCEP as the profile that you want to add.
 The following dialog will open.